 If you are looking for how to calculate working days in Excel excluding Sundays, then you are in the right place.
 In every office and other organization, we need to keep a complete document of working days.
 Different organizations have different weekends.
 In this article, we’ll try to discuss how to calculate working days in Excel excluding Sundays.

-2 Ways to Calculate Working Days in Excel Excluding Sundays
+How to Calculate Working Days in Excel Excluding Sundays: 2 Ways

 Excel offers a couple of limited ways to calculate working days excluding specific weekends.
 We need to follow some simple steps in the methods.